stidsborg/Cleipnir.ResilientFunctions/README.md

 Resilient Functions supports both RPC-based and messaging-based solutions.
 At first in this chapter a RPC solution will be presented, after which a message-based solution is presented.

-All source code examples together with a ready to run web-api application can be found in [here](https://github.com/stidsborg/Cleipnir.ResilientFunctions.Sample.OrderProcessing).
+All source code examples together with a ready to run web-api application can be found [here](https://github.com/stidsborg/Cleipnir.ResilientFunctions.Sample.OrderProcessing).

 Our starting point is the following 4-step order-flow:
 1. Reserve funds from PaymentProvider (i.e. customer’s credit card)